porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/layout/spacing/spacing.code.md

   </div>
 </Playground>

+---

-#### Usage
+### Usage
 Responsive spacings can be used to achieve different spacings on predefined major viewport sizes, e.g. to equalize overall whitespace between elements.
+They can be used as a CSS utility class on the element itself or as a mixin directly in SCSS.

 **Given values are:**